Snehith529/Snehith529/README.md

 #### Hi, 👋 I’m Snehith Kongara
 #### About me

-A CS Undergarduate Student.
-Currently working as Systems Engineer in TCS.
+CS Grad Student at University of Texas at Arlington.
+Worked as Systems Engineer in TCS.
 I am passionate about Machine Learning.

 #### 📬 Contact me at